Smaug6739/Alexandrie/README.md

 ```bash
 docker compose down
 ```

+_The project support S3 compatible storage.
+The default in docker-compose is RustFS but you can use MinIO, garage, etc._

 If you don't have Docker installed, you can follow the manual setup instructions in the [CONTRIBUTING.md](./CONTRIBUTING.md).